surma/surma.dev/content/things/rust-to-webassembly.md

 ...
 ```

-It’s now clearly visible that all main contributors to the module size are custom sections, which — by definition — are not relevant for the execution of the module.
+It’s now clearly visible that all main contributors to the module size are custom sections, which — by definition — are not relevant to the execution of the module.
 Their names imply that they contain information that is used for debugging, so the fact that these sections are emitted for a `--release` build is somewhat surprising.
 It seems related to a long-standing bug, where _our_ code is compiled without debug symbols, but the pre-compiled standard library on our machine still has debug symbols.

  To address this we add another line to our `Cargo.toml`: